bayeziddev/Py-Docs/docs/src/markdown/index.md

 ---
 icon: lucide/house
 ---
-# PyMdown Extensions
+# SmartGen Docs

 ## Overview

-PyMdown Extensions is a collection of extensions for Python Markdown.
+SmartGen Docs is a collection of extensions for Python Markdown.
 They were originally written to make writing documentation more enjoyable.
 They cover a wide range of solutions, and while not every extension is needed by all people, there is usually at least one useful extension for everybody.